rubbur/PenguinClicker/README.md

 - Custom app icon.

 Issues:
 - Attempting to use Core Data causes the app to crash on startup.
+The goal was to have a Core Data entity called Player that had attributes for things such as coinCount.
 - Even used Macbooks are expensive so I emulated macOS which was difficult at best.
 - Outdated macOS and Xcode versions meaning less features available.
 - Audio doesn't play when the files are moved to a subdirectory.